 • If you are also taking PHY103 or PHY105, you might consider just enjoying the fact that MAT203 is too easy.
 The combination of a demanding physics class and a demanding math class has been responsible for quite a few academic distress stories at Princeton.

-• Consider taking MAT218 instead, but first check out MAT215.
-You should be familiar with the material in MAT215 to do well in MAT218.
-If you are interested in math or physics as a major, taking MAT215 might be a good choice for you in your first semester at Princeton.
+• Consider taking MAT215 of maybe even MAT216, especially if you are interested in math or physics as a major.
 Talk to your instructor or the placement officer for advice.

 - If I want to switch courses, what should I do?